ARPA-SIMC/carbonCalculator/README.md

 # Carbon Calculator
 A kit to compute the LCA in cropland

-Developed in the framework of GECO2 European project
+Developed in the framework of IT-HR GECO2 European project

-# Authors
+## Authors
 - Antonio Volta avolta@arpae.it
 - Fausto Tomei ftomei@arpae.it